 Contribute after-tax dollars to this sort of account.
 But, when you cash out your investments, you’ll pay the capital gains tax rate, which is typically lower than the regular income tax rate.
 If you have a traditional IRA, consider converting it to Roth IRA in early retirement for a source of tax-free income, Wilson said.

 Retirement can cost more than expected because of the high fees people are paying on investments and retirement accounts.
-Somebody with $100,000 in a retirement account and terms of 2.5 percent over 30 years, they could be paying about $40,000 more in fees over that time than if the fees on their account had been just 1.5 percent.
+Somebody with $100,000 in a retirement account and terms of 2.5% over 30 years would be paying about $40,000 more in fees over that time than if the fees on their account had been just 1.5%.

 “This could ultimately take a huge chunk out of your retirement savings over a long period of time,” Hardy said.